abhididdigi/Jello/README.md

 ### How?

-It uses Esprima for parsing Javascript which outputs a AST.
+It uses Esprima for parsing Javascript which outputs an AST.

 You can find the demo at : http://servicenowdiary.com/Jello-master/examples.htm